 Mucosal leishmaniasis starts with a primary cutaneous ulcer.
-This skin lesion heals spontaneously, but months to years later.
+This lesion heals spontaneously, but progressive mucosal lesions develop months to years later.
 Typically, patients have nasal stuffiness, discharge, and pain.
-Over time, the infection may progress, resulting in gross mutilations of the nose, palate, and face.
+Over time, the infection may progress, resulting in gross mutilation of the nose, palate, or face.

-A definite diagnosis is made by demonstrating organisms in Giemsa-stained smears, by isolating Leishmania in cultures, or by PCR-based assays of aspirates from the spleen, bone marrow, liver, or lymph nodes in visceral leishmaniasis or biopsy, aspirates, or touch preparations from the border of a cutaneous lesion.
-Parasites are usually difficult to isolate from mucosal lesions.
-Organisms causing simple cutaneous leishmaniasis can be differentiated from those capable of causing mucocutaneous leishmaniasis with specific DNA probes or monoclonal antibodies or by analysis of isoenzyme patterns of cultured parasites.
+A definite diagnosis is made by demonstrating organisms in Giemsa-stained smears, by isolating Leishmania in cultures, or by PCR-based assays of aspirates from the spleen, bone marrow, liver, or lymph nodes in patients with visceral leishmaniasis or of biopsy, aspirates, or touch preparations from a skin lesion.
+Parasites are usually difficult to find or isolate in biopsies of mucosal lesions.
+Organisms causing simple cutaneous leishmaniasis can be differentiated from those capable of causing mucosal leishmaniasis with specific DNA probes or by analysis of cultured parasites.

 Serologic tests can help diagnose visceral leishmaniasis; high titers of antibodies to a recombinant leishmanial antigen (rk39) are present in most immunocompetent patients with visceral leishmaniasis.
 Antibodies may be absent in patients with AIDS or other immunocompromising conditions.
 Serologic tests for antileishmanial antibodies are not helpful in the diagnosis of cutaneous leishmaniasis.

-The leishmanin skin test is available outside the US.
-It is positive in patients with cutaneous and mucosal leishmaniasis but negative in those with active visceral leishmaniasis.
+The leishmanin skin test is not available in the US.
+It is typically positive in patients with cutaneous and mucosal leishmaniasis but negative in those with active visceral leishmaniasis.

 Supportive measures (eg, adequate nutrition, transfusions, antibiotics for secondary bacterial infection) may be needed for patients with visceral leishmaniasis.
-Reconstructive surgery may be required if mucocutaneous leishmaniasis grossly distorts the nose or palate, but surgery should be delayed for 6 to 12 mo after therapy to avoid losing grafts because of relapses.
+Reconstructive surgery may be required if mucosal leishmaniasis grossly distorts the nose or palate, but surgery should be delayed for 12 mo after successful chemotherapy to avoid losing grafts because of relapses.
 This form frequently relapses, as does the visceral form in patients with AIDS.
-Treatment with highly active antiretroviral therapy (HAART) may reduce risk of relapse.
+Treatment with antiretroviral therapy can reduce risk of relapse.

-Drugs are given; selection depends on the form of disease, infecting species, resistance pattern, and geographic location.
+Drugs are given based on the clinical syndrome, infecting species, resistance pattern, and geographic location.

 Systemic therapy is used in patients who are infected by L. braziliensis or related organisms associated with mucosal leishmaniasis; who have multiple, large, widespread, or disfiguring lesions; or whose cell-mediated immunity is compromised.
 In the US, options include liposomal amphotericin B, amphotericin deoxycholate, and sodium stiboglunconate (only if infection was acquired in areas where resistance to them is not prevalent).
 Sodium stibogluconate is available from the Centers for Disease Control and Prevention (CDC; call the Emergency Operations Center at 770-488-7100).
 Meglumine antimoniate (a pentavalent antimonial) is used in Latin America.
 Doses of both are based on their pentavalent antimony content—20 mg/kg IV (slow infusion required) or IM once/day for 20 days.
-Adverse effects include nausea, vomiting, malaise; elevated amylase, liver enzymes, or both; and cardiotoxicity (arrhythmias, myocardial depression, heart failure, ECG changes, cardiac arrest).
-The incidence of side effects increases with age.
+Adverse effects include nausea, vomiting, malaise, elevated amylase and/or liver enzymes, and cardiotoxicity (arrhythmias, myocardial depression, heart failure, ECG changes, cardiac arrest).
+The incidence of adverse effects increases with age.
 The drug is stopped if patients develop cardiotoxicity.

 Diffuse cutaneous leishmaniasis is relatively resistant to treatment.

-Liposomal amphotericin B is the drug of choice in the US and wherever the drug is available; other lipid-associated amphotericin preparations have been used successfully but are less well-studied.
+Liposomal amphotericin B is typically used in the US; other lipid-associated amphotericin preparations have been used successfully but are less well-studied.
 Immunocompetent patients are given liposomal amphotericin B 3 mg/kg IV once/day for 5 days and then once/day on days 14 and 21.
 Higher doses and longer regimens are used in patients with AIDS.
 Antiretroviral therapy can help restore immune function, reducing the likelihood of relapse.

 Drug resistance is an increasing problem with antimonials, particularly in India in patients with visceral leishmaniasis.
-In such cases, miltefosine 2.5 mg/kg po once/day (maximum 150 mg/day) for 28 days has been effective, but miltefosine resistance has also been reported.
-Alternatively, amphotericin B deoxycholate 1 mg/kg IV once/day for 15 to 20 days or every other day for up to 8 wk or paromomycin 15 mg/kg IM once/day for 21 days may be used for antimony-sensitive or -resistant strains.
+In such cases, miltefosine 2.5 mg/kg po once/day (maximum 150 mg/day) for 28 days has been effective.
+Another alternative is amphotericin B deoxycholate 1 mg/kg IV once/day for 15 to 20 days or every other day for up to 8 wk.
+Paromomycin 15 mg/kg IM once/day for 21 days has been used to treat resistant strains in India.